mrthreeplates/TRS-80_floppy_remapper/README.md

 The main reason for remapping the floppy drives on these computers is to enable booting from drives other than the fixed internal drive 0.
-This is particualy useful when paired with a mondern external floppy disk emulator.
+This is particualy useful when paired with a modern external floppy disk emulator.

 Additionally, this board adds support for two external floppy drives on Model 4P computers (which previously only supported two internal drives).
 Inspiration for